Lunar00Labs/presentation/README.md

 My name is Aadil, and my ID is 025.
 First, I’d like to thank Auli and Zarif for their wonderful presentation on the story and characters of the movie *The Pursuit of Happyness*.
 And thank you all for being such attentive listeners!

 You’ve already heard about the storyline and characters, so now I’ll take it a step further.
-My part of the presentation focuses on the powerful life lessons we can learn from this movie.
-I’ll also suggest ways the movie could be improved to make it even better.
-Finally, I’ll share the main message the movie leaves with its audience.
+Now, I will talk about the life lessons we can learn from this movie.
+I will also share how the movie can be improved.
+At the end, I will share the main message of the movie.
+Let’s start!”

 Let’s dive in!"